Kajabi/uxd_challenge/README.md

     - While we hope to see the mockup built as shown, there may be aspects of the component that present some questions to you and affect your approach.
 Go ahead with your best guess or assumption but feel free to articulate your thought process in the provided `NOTES.md`.
     - Along these lines, please provide any additional explanation or background on your solution in the `NOTES.md` file that you think would be helpful to those who review your solution.

-1. When finished, ensure that your finished solution is contained on the `main` branch of your cloned version of this repository.
+1. Set up a Github repo containing your finished work on the `main` branch.
 Then **share your repo's URL with your primary contact at Kajabi.** They will pass it on to reviewers on the UXD team.

 If you have any questions or concerns about the task or anything related to completing and submitting the project please let your primary contact at Kajabi know.